Newton's Second Law of motion can be described by this equation:

 In other words, the acceleration of an object increases if the resultant force on it increases, and decreases if the mass of the object increases.

-The ratio of force over acceleration is the definition of inertial mass.
+The ratio of force over acceleration is called inertial mass.
 Inertial mass is a measure of how difficult it is to change the velocity of an object.
-It is defined as 'the ratio of force over acceleration'.
-Objects with a greater mass have greater inertia and so a greater resultant force will be required to cause the same acceleration.

 Calculate the force needed to accelerate a 22 kg cheetah at 15 m/s².